RobertoCDiaz/facegrouping/README.md

 ```

 ## Usage

+### Using Docker
 Once everythin is set up, run the following command from the root directory.
 ```bash
 docker-compose up
 ```

+The images that contain faces will be moved to different subfolders inside the output folder, each subfolder with a specific face, and the images that do not contain faces will be moved to a folder named "no_face" inside the output folder.